cuijiyao01/docker-k8s-training/sample-app/exercise_02_ads_db.md

     module: <name-of-module>
 ```

-- Refer to the "headless" service, created earlier and make sure that only one DB pod gets created.
+- Refer to the "headless" service by name and make sure that only one DB pod gets created.

 ```yaml
 spec: